HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 Our OpenMP benchmark test runs on AMD Mi100 accelerator....

-## Comparative study: OpenACC versus OpenMP
+## Mapping OpenACC to OpenMP

 We compare our OpenACC application agains the OpenMP one.
 This is summarised below:

-In the following we present a direct comparison between the OpenACC and OpenMP offload features.
-This comparison is shown below and further illustrated in the table, in which we emphsize the meaning of each construct and clause.
-This direct comparision indicates that converting OpenACC to OpenMP offloading is straightforward.
-Here, evaluating differences and similarities between OpenACC and OpenMP is a key feature of converting applications from one programming model to another model.
-A look at OpenACC and OpenMP codes shows that the syntax is so similar, thus making the implemention of the translation procedure at the syntactic level easier.

-such a study is cretical for determining the correct mappings to OpenMP and it implementation in Clang.
+We present a direct comparison between the OpenACC and OpenMP offload features.
+This comparison is shown below and further illustrated in the table, in which we emphasise the meaning of some of the basic constructs and clauses underlying our application.
+Here, evaluating the behavior of OpenACC and OpenMP by one-to-one mapping is a key feature of the convertion procedure.
+A closer look at OpenACC and OpenMP codes reveals some similarities and differences in terms of constructs and clauses as summerised in the table.
+In particular, it shows that the syntax of both programming models is so similar, thus making the implemention of the translation procedure at the syntactic level straightforward.
+Therefore, such a Comparison is critical for determining the correct mappings to OpenMP.

 We thus discuss this conversion procedure in the next section.